gelthemu/croozefm/src/data/profiles/da-problem-child.md

     "https://croozefm.blob.core.windows.net/images/da-problem-child-1.png",
     "https://croozefm.blob.core.windows.net/images/da-problem-child-2.png",
   ]
-keywords: "Da Problem Child Crooze FM, Evening Switch radio show, The Most Wanted Xtra Friday, Steve Da Problem Child bio, Crooze FM radio personality"
+keywords: "Da Problem Child, Evening Switch radio show, The Most Wanted Xtra, Steve Da Problem Child bio, Crooze FM radio personality"
 ---

 Steve, now known as Da Problem Child, is the lively voice you hear on Crooze FM.
 As a kid, he dreamed big, and with no Netflix back then, radio was his escape.
 He fell in love with not just listening but creating those magical moments on air.